stellar-deprecated/docs/guides/concepts/multi-sig.md

   medium threshold: 0
   high threshold: 0
 ```
-Note that even though the thresholds are 0 here, the master key cannot successfully sign a transaction because it's own weight is 0, which makes it an invalid signing key.
+Note that even though the thresholds are 0 here, the master key cannot successfully sign a transaction because its own weight is 0.